Shebuka/SC-Datarunner-UEX/README.md

 All processing is performed locally on your computer, ensuring privacy and security.

 ### Is Any Data Shared with Third Parties?
-Only the parsed commodity data (terminal name, commodity details) and a perspective-corrected screenshot are sent to the UEX API for data submission verification.
+Only the parsed commodity data (terminal name, commodity details) and a perspective-corrected screenshot are sent to the UEX API for data submission verification, associated with your UEX account.
 These are published on [UEXCorp.space](https://uexcorp.space/data/home).
 No personal data or raw screenshots are shared.

 ### What If I Encounter Issues?
 Check the [Known Issues](https://github.com/Shebuka/SC-Datarunner-UEX/issues?q=is%3Aopen+is%3Aissue+label%3Abug) page or file a new issue on the [GitHub repository](https://github.com/Shebuka/SC-Datarunner-UEX/issues).